A Word on Why you Should Buy Cheese at Costco

 Sprinkling parmesan cheese as an extra on your bagels, sandwiches, salads, and pizzas is a pleasure for your taste buds.
 Kraft grated cheese is an excellent choice when you need a big, hassle-free pack of parmesan cheese.

-Sadly, comparing the price with other online stores like Walmart, at Costco, it’s cheaper by $2 only.
+Sadly, comparing the price with other online stores like Walmart, it’s only $2 cheaper at Costco.

 You can also get it on Amazon in an 8 Oz shaker if you don’t need enormous packaging, but a small pack–I recommend buying it in a small package for it’ll be fresh.
 Get it at Costco only if you need it in large quantities.

-The grated parmesan Cheese by Jack has a slaty and nutty flavor which is so true to parmesan–it doesn’t taste sweet.
+The Kraft Grated Parmesan Cheese has a slaty and nutty flavor which is so true to parmesan–it doesn’t taste sweet.

-The parmesan cheese is also keto-friendly as it is lower in carbs and has higher amounts of fats and protein.
-Besides this, it’s also gluten-free.
+It’s keto-friendly because it’s lower in carbs and has higher amounts of fat and protein.
+It’s also gluten-free.

-2. Kirkland Signature Aged Parmigiano Reggiano Cheese, Shredded, 1 lb
+2. Kirkland Signature Aged Parmigiano Reggiano Cheese, Shredded, 16 oz

-The shredded cheese has a robust and nutty flavor that is both rich and complex.
-The texture is perfect–you can sprinkle it on top of pasta dishes, soups, and salads.
-It melts nicely when used in cooking.
+The shredded cheese has a robust, nutty, rich, and complex flavor.
+The texture is just perfect for sprinkling on top of pasta dishes, soups, and salads.
+It also melts easily when used in cooking.

 The cheese is aged for over 24 months, which gives it a distinct and robust flavor.